KeyboardKit/website/collections/_features/AI.md

 title: AI Support
 ---

-Apple's native keyboard APIs have limitations that makes it hard to support AI-based features.
-For instance, keyboards can't by default read the entire document or let users type within the keyboard.
+Apple's native keyboard APIs lack many features that are often needed by AI-based keyboards.

+For instance, AI-based keyboards may need to read the entire document to perform spellchecking and proofreading, and also let users type within the keyboard to type prompts or intents.

+Keyboard extensions have little native support for this.
+The text document proxy will only return the text closest to the input cursor.
+You also can't type in text fields in the keyboard, since text is always sent to the main app.
+This makes in-keyboard prompting hard to implement.

 [KeyboardKit Pro][Pro] unlocks [features](#pro) that make it easier to add AI-based functionality to a keyboard.

-## Core Features

-While the open-source SDK doesn't have any pre-defined functionality for AI support, it defines protocols and models that can help you get started.

 <a name="pro">
-## 👑 Pro Features
+## 👑 KeyboardKit Pro

 ### Full Document Reader

-Keyboard extensions are by default only able to get a little text before and after the input cursor.
-This makes it hard to implement AI-based text analysis, spellchecking, and proof reading.

-[KeyboardKit Pro][Pro] unlocks ways to read **all** text from any text field, by moving the text cursor in a way that unlocks more content.
+[KeyboardKit Pro][Pro] unlocks ways to read *all* text from any text field, by moving the text cursor in a way that unlocks more content.
+See the [proxy utilities](/features/proxy-utilities/) feature for more information.

-### Text Routing
+### Text Input

-Keyboard extensions will by default type into the active app.
-Adding text fields to a keyboard will not work, since the keyboard will still send text to the main app.

 [KeyboardKit Pro][Pro] unlocks text input components that lets you type within the keyboard, with no additional code needed.
+See the [text input](/features/text-input) feature for more information.

 [Pro]: /pro